Customers are fickle. Just because they’ve been buying your products for a while, doesn’t automatically mean that they’ll stay loyal to your brand.

-To make these marketing campaigns really effective, you need to be able to stitch together the entire history of a customer’s interactions with your brand using identity resolution technology.
+To make these marketing campaigns really effective, you need to be able to stitch together the entire history of a customer’s interactions with your brand using user resolution technology.
 And the more customer data you are collecting and analyzing, the better.
 Using that data, you can create product recommendations that are far more likely to appeal to specific buyers.

 And product recommendations don’t have to be limited to emails; you can also use them in lifecycle nudge campaigns, push notifications, and Facebook and Google ad campaigns.
 Really, you can use them across your ecommerce site on multiple pages — including at checkout, on the homepage, on product pages, and more.
 Don’t be afraid to get creative.

 What kind of product recommendations should I send?

 The recommendations you want to include in your campaigns depend on customer behavior, what stage of the lifecycle a customer is in, what your objectives are, and much more.

 One of the most effective ways of using product recommendations is based on how they’ve behaved when they visit your ecommerce site.
 You can send your customers customized marketing campaigns based on products they have:

 - Put in their basket then abandoned shopping cart

 - Abandoned cart during the checkout process